qaisbayabani/SCRCPY-C-Sharp-Client/README.md

 pc server port opening and connecting to mobile phoen port and converting the received Mobile phone screen caputred to image again on PC is main aim of clientformyserver.cs

-sra6.java contain server written by me delivering screen capture of mobile phone screen TO the pc client without using ADB commands.
-This server has tehnically killed the SCRCPY
+sra6.java contain server written by me delivering screen capture of mobile phone screen TO the pc client WIOTHOUT USING ADB OR DEVELOPER OPTIONS OF MOBILE.
+This server has teChnically killed the SCRCPY which needs ADB/Developer Options

 debug.apk is app compiled in result of sra6.java